IP Blacklisting

 Blacklist Events

 You may or may not be notified about different blacklisting events.
-All auto-blacklistings will trigger an event.
+All auto-blacklisting will trigger an event.
 The levels change depending on the failed login counter.
 You can adopt the levels to your likings by setting:

-# The level for the generated Event after certain amounts of false logins from an IP
+# The level for the generated Event after certain

 # default: critical